MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/system-requirements-23h2.md

 ## Drivers and firmware via the Windows Admin Center extension

 You should always follow the OEM's recommended installation steps.
-Windows Admin Center plugins to install drivers and firmware, continue to work with Azure Stack HCI, version 23H2.
+With Azure Stack HCI, version 23H2, Windows Admin Center plugins can be used to install drivers and firmware.

 |OEM    | Download link                                                    |
 |-------|------------------------------------------------------------------|